lagged/Zf_Crud/README.md

  [twitter bootstrap]: https://github.com/twitter/bootstrap/tags

- Use your own bootstrap css files or enable $bootstrapIntegration = true within setup.
+ Use your own bootstrap css files within your setup.
- It will include http://twitter.github.com/bootstrap/assets/css/bootstrap.css then.
- But we cannot guarantee, that this version will match with the version we use (2.2.1).
+ See twitter bootstrap homepage (tags) for versions.

 ### Installation